-Karnataka tables anti-conversion Bill in Legislative Council
+Karnataka passes anti-conversion Bill in Legislative Council

 The Protection of Right to Freedom of Religion Bill, 2021 has already been passed in the state Legislative Assembly.

-The Karnataka government on Thursday tabled a Bill against religious conversions in the state legislative council, ANI reported.
+The Karnataka Legislative Council on Thursday passed a Bill against religious conversions even as the Congress staged a walkout, reported the Hindustan Times.

-The Protection of Right to Freedom of Religion Bill, 2021, was passed in the Karnataka Legislative Assembly in December.
-However, it was not tabled in the Legislative Council, as BJP at the time had 32 seats in the Legislative Council – six short of the majority mark.
+The Protection of Right to Freedom of Religion Bill, 2021, had already been passed in the Karnataka Legislative Assembly in December.
+However, it was not tabled in the Legislative Council, as the Bharatiya Janata Party at the time had 32 seats in the Upper House – six short of the majority mark.

-The party now has 41 members in the Upper House.
+The party now has 41 members in the Legislative Council.

 The Karnataka Cabinet had then decided to pass an Ordinance to get a clearance for the Bill.
 An Ordinance is a temporary law passed by the president or a governor when Parliament or a state Assembly is not in session.